nyarly/kafka-worker-pool/README.md

 If no events are on the coordination topic for the newly read work order, the worker publishes a "claimed" event.
-Then it consumers the coordination topic again.
+Then it consumes the coordination topic again.
 If there's no other "claimed" events, it publishes a "committed" event and starts work.